sib-swiss/spring_school_bioinformatics_microbiology/docs/project3/Step-2-sol.md

 ## Build machine learning models to predict colorectal cancer patients from a metagenomic sample

-Population-wide screening and prevention programs for colorectal cancer are recommended in many countries.
-Fecal occult blood testing (Hemoccult FOBT) is currently the standard noninvasive screening test.
-However, because FOBT has limited sensitivity and specificity for CRC and does not reliably detect precancerous lesions, there is an urgent demand for more accurate screening tests to identify patients who should undergo colonoscopy, which is considered the most effective diagnostic method.
-Here, we we can investigate the potential of fecal microbiota for noninvasive detection of colorectal cancer in several patients.

-We can model the problem using machine learning.

 - Explore the SIAMCAT basic vignette to understand how you can train machine learning models to predict colerectal cancer from metagenomic samples.